minhquang5014/personal-web-flask/bug_to_fix.md

 div - class="home-sci" on the home.html page

 the menu button must be sticked at the top of every pages (except for the login page)

+also figure the environment variable for secret key and json key - os.getenv